LabBea/EMR_project/README.md

 ### `proportion_test.R`

 An R script focused on statistical testing of social demographic features, as outlined in Tables S6 and S7 of the manuscript.
-It provides a statistical foundation to the study, enabling a quantitative assessment of the relationships among the social demographic variables within the dataset.
+It enables a quantitative assessment of the relationships among the social demographic variables within the dataset.

 ## Study Highlights